WhoKnows55/surf-sense/README.md

 ## 📝 Overview

 **SurfSense** is a master's thesis project developed as a **conversational agent** designed to streamline and enhance the process of planning a surf trip.
-It addresses the current challenge of having to check various, scattered sources for essential information—like weather forecasts, wave conditions, tide charts, and practical logistics—by unifying them into a single, intelligent, conversational interface.
+It addresses the current challenge of having to check various, scattered sources for essential information — like weather forecasts, wave conditions, tide charts, and practical logistics by unifying them into a single, intelligent, conversational interface.

 The core innovation is the integration of **Large Language Model (LLM)** capabilities with an **agentic framework** to provide surf planning advice, intelligent forecasting, and contextual awareness.
 This project was completed for the Master in Data Science and Advanced Analytics program at NOVA IMS Management School.